Find Trade Colleges

 After completing their Associate Degree, medical assisting graduates from Eastern Virginia Career College carry an average student debtload of $11,050.

-Full Allied Health & Medical Assisting Services at Eastern Virginia Career College Report
+Read full report on Allied Health & Medical Assisting Services at Eastern Virginia Career College

-You’ll be in good company if you decide to attend Riverside College of Health Careers.
-It ranked #2 on our 2023 Best Allied Health Services Associate Degree Trade Schools in Virginia list.
-Riverside College of Health Careers is a fairly small private not-for-profit school located in the city of Newport News.
+Out of the 14 schools in Virginia that were part of this year’s ranking, Riverside College of Health Careers landed the # 2 spot on the list.
+Riverside College of Health Careers is a small private not-for-profit school located in the medium-sized city of Newport News.

 Medical Assisting majors at Riverside College of Health Careers take out an average of $17,035 in student loans while working on their Associate Degree.